diodonfrost/terraform-aws-lambda-nuke/README.md

 # terraform-aws-lambda-nuke
 Terraform module which create lambda which nuke all resources on aws account

+Requirements

+This role was developed using python lib boto3 1.9.46 Backwards compatibility is not guaranteed.

 ## Features

 *   Aws lambda runtine Python 3.6